messeili/reading-notes-102/README.md

 Hi there
 #### This is a summary for Markdown features
-You can eaisly add emojis, and any link will automaticlly be converted to a clicable link, you also can mention somebody by simply add @ symbol right before the name
+You can easily add emojis, and any link will automatically be converted to a clickable link, you also can mention somebody by simply add @ symbol right before the name

-You can also create a table by smply add a list of woords and but hyphens of the first row then seperate between the columns with | symbol like this
+You can also create a table by simply add a list of words and but hyphens of the first row then separate between the columns with | symbol like this

 first column | second column
 ------------- | --------------
 first cell | second cell

 # Headers
-just add # sign befor the sentence, you can notice that # is the h1 heading ## is the h2 heading and so on
+just add # sign before the sentence, you can notice that # is the h1 heading ## is the h2 heading and so on

 **Make a text Bold**
 just add two stars just before and after a word or sentence